-For some years, operations have shown that the ability to operate effectively at low-level by day and night is vital to both helicopters and transport aircraft as they support ground forces.
-Whilst fast-jets often take advantage of operating at medium level, some operational situations also require fast-jets to make use of the low-level environment to provide effective ground support, and future contingencies may require fast-jets to make more extensive use of this environment.
+Throughout the period of this Report, current operations in both Iraq and Afghanistan have continued to present significant challenges to our Armed Forces both on the ground and in the air, and our Armed Forces continue to perform to the highest standards.
+Within current operations, the ability to operate effectively at low-level by day and night remains vital to both helicopters and C-130 Hercules transport aircraft as they support ground forces.
+Whilst fast-jets often take advantage of operating at medium level, some current operational situations also require fastjets to make use of the low-level environment to provide effective support to ground forces, and future contingencies identified within Defence Strategic Guidance may require fast-jets to make more extensive use of this environment.